How to Check and Monitor Your Business Credit Score

 Data: Business lenders check your business credit score before lending.
 Lenders don’t care nearly as much about your personal credit when making funding decisions, only considering such on rare occasions.
 Your personal credit shouldn’t affect your chances of qualifying for business loans.

 You will likely find some websites offering free business credit score reports when you search online.
-However, you need to be careful because most of them simply want your money and your credit information.
+However, you need to be careful because most of them might just want your money and provide inaccurate information.

 While ranges vary slightly depending on the respective credit bureau, borrowers are usually classified, based on their credit scores, into the following three groups: